Univalence in locally cartesian closed infinity-categories: Factorization systems and truncation

-The map $u_3$ is the pullback of $X \to LX$, which is $n$-connected by definition of $L$, and since connected maps are stable under pullback,\footnote{[HTT 6.5.1.16]} $u_3$ is $n$-connected as well, and in particular $(n-1)$-connected.
+The map $u_3$ is the pullback of $X \to LX$, which is $n$-connected by Corollary~\ref{A->LA}, and since $n$-connected maps are stable under pullback by Proposition~\ref{nconnstable}, $u_3$ is $n$-connected as well, and in particular $(n-1)$-connected.
 The same argument applies to $u_2$, which is the pullback of $Y' \to LY'$.
 Finally $u_1$ sits in the diagram